 The learning experience of this course includes, in addition to face-to-face lectures, the solution in class of Problem Sets assigned to students throughout the course.
 Those exercises allow students to apply the analytical tools illustrated during the course and to solve models of oligopolistic competition as well as simple general equilibrium models.
 Moreover stylized cases are proposed to students and discussed in class with the purpose of applying the models explained during the course to make the competitive assessment of a given market, to evaluate the effects of a given business practice or the implications of a given policy action.
 Students are encouraged to bring their own views and to share their insights.

 |Continuous assessment||Partial exams||General exam|

 With the purpose of measuring the acquisition of the above-mentioned learning outcomes, the students’ assessment is based on two main components:

-- Written exam (80% of the final grade).
-The written exam consists of exercises and open questions aimed to assess students’ ability to apply the analytical tools illustrated during the course, to solve and explain models of oligopolistic competition as well as simple general equilibrium models.
+- Written exam.
+The written exam consists of exercises and open questions aimed to assessing students’ ability to apply the analytical tools illustrated during the course to solve and explain models of oligopolistic competition.
 The exam also consists of short statements to discuss.
-Those statements are aimed to assess students’ ability to articulate economic reasoning and to evaluate the potential effects of a given business practice or policy action and to appreciate the interrelationships among different markets.
+Those statements are aimed to assessing students’ ability to articulate economic reasoning and to evaluate the potential effects of a given business practice or policy action.
 Students can take a partial written exam and complete the written exam at the end of the course.
-In this case the weight is: 40% for the partial exam and 40% for the end of term exam.
-Alternatively, students can take a final written exam that accounts for 80% of the final grade.
+In this case the weight is: 50% for the partial exam and 50% for the end of term exam.
+Alternatively, students can take a final written exam that accounts for 100% of the final grade of the written exam.

 Students’ assessment is based on the written exam (either two partial exams or one final written exam with the same content and weight distribution of those applied to attending students).